streamnative/pulsarctl/CONTRIBUTING.md

 ## Update dependencies

-The `Pulsarcli` uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
+The `pulsarctl` uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
 To add or update a dependency, use the `go mod edit` command to change the dependency.